babashka/babashka/README.md

 ## Async

-Apart from `future` and `pmap` for creating threads, you may use the `async` namespace, which maps to `clojure.core.async`, for asynchronous scripting.
-The following example shows how to get first available value from two different
+Apart from `future` and `pmap` for creating threads, you may use the `clojure.core.async` namespace, aliases as `async`, for asynchronous scripting.
+The following example shows how to get first available value from two different processes:
-processes:

 ``` clojure
 bb '